docker/docs/opensource/project/test-and-docs.md

 The Docker documentation source files are in a centralized repository at [https://github.com/docker/docker.github.io](https://github.com/docker/docker.github.io).
-The content is written using extended Markdown, which you can edit in a plain text editor such Atom or Notepad.
+The content is written using extended Markdown, which you can edit in a plain text editor such as Atom or Notepad.
 The docs are built using [Jekyll](https://jekyllrb.com/).

 Most documentation is developed in the centralized repository.
 The exceptions are